 Leaving the island, you will go to the close St. Nicholas in Prison Basilica.
 Entering the church, you will see it is built entirely on three Roman temples, which were constructed in the 2nd and 3rd centuries BC.
 These temples are uniquely set apart from others because they are not Imperial, they are instead Republican-Era: this makes these temples possibly the oldest in all of Rome.

 You will then enter the crypt under the alter and descend into the underground level: you will visit the open spaces, which where once completely open to sky, and travel along the same path many Roman's once did to and from their cattle and vegetable markets on a daily route.

 The only way to experience the oldest history in Rome is through this tour.
 You will be in the vicinity of the oldest known structures in all of Rome!
 This is really one of the most interesting and immersive tours you can take anywhere in the world.

 Your professional guide will tell you some legends about the area.
 One legend which pertains to Tiber Island says that after the death of the Tyrant Tarquinius Superbus, the angry men and women of ancient Rome took his body and threw it into the Tiber River.
 His body then proceeded to settle to the bottom of the river where dirt and silt slowly accumulated, leading to the formation of Tiber Island.
 Many other legends and stories follow this ancient place, awaiting for you to listen and learn!

 Meeting point information and local telephone numbers at your destination are included on your Confirmation Voucher.

 We suggest you to wear comfortable shoes and clothes.
-This tour is not recommended for people who suffer from claustrophobia or panic attacks.
+We regret to inform that this tour is not suitable for guests with wheelchairs or with impaired mobility and / or with claustrophobic pathology.